WHY IS USE OF THE WALLYREFERENCE IMPORTANT?

 WHAT IF MY TONEARM DOES NOT HAVE AN AZIMUTH ADJUSTMENT?

 Sorry for you!
 Azimuth is one of two setup parameters that arguably has the largest impact on your playback optimization (along with SRA).
-However, in the near future WallyTools will be offering a solution to allow azimuth adjustment on tonearms that do not have an azimuth mechanism.
+However, we have the solution.
+Check out the WallyFulcrum.